mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 Decomposed: height; atmospheric boundary layer; defined by temperature inversion;

 ## 3. Step
-Determine the *PROPERTY*
+Determine the *Property*

-Be as precise as possible and use a known physical quantity rather than a community convention to increase the clarity and reusability of the terms.
+Be as precise as possible.
+Use a known physical quantity rather than a community convention to increase the clarity and reusability of the terms.
 In case the description uses a community convention use the physical quantity and add a *constraint: type* on it (see step 7).

 Find one property pattern that applies to your variable using the decision trees.